loganmarchione/docker-speedtest-influxdbv2/README.md

   - This runs Ooka's Speedtest CLI program on an interval, then writes the data to an InfluxDB database (you can later graph this data with Grafana or Chronograf)
   - This does **NOT** use the open-source [speedtest-cli](https://github.com/sivel/speedtest-cli).
 That program uses the Speedtest.net HTTP API.
 This program uses Ookla's official CLI application.
-  - ⚠️ Ookla's speedtest application is closed-source (the binary applications are [here](https://bintray.com/ookla)) and Ookla's reasoning for this decision is [here](https://www.reddit.com/r/HomeNetworking/comments/dpalqu/speedtestnet_just_launched_an_official_c_cli/f5tm9up/) ⚠️
+  - ⚠️ Ookla's speedtest application is closed-source (the binary applications are [here](https://www.speedtest.net/apps/cli)) and Ookla's reasoning for this decision is [here](https://www.reddit.com/r/HomeNetworking/comments/dpalqu/speedtestnet_just_launched_an_official_c_cli/f5tm9up/) ⚠️
   - ⚠️ Ookla's speedtest application reports all data back to Ookla ⚠️
+  - ⚠️ This application uses Ookla's recommendation to install by piping curl to bash  ⚠️

 ## Requirements